Draw and Edit with GeoJson.io

 Create GeoJSON from a CSV file

-Create a GeoJSON from scratch using drawing tools
+Create new GeoJSON data with drawing tools

-- Click on the Draw a marker button, and click anywhere on the map to place it.
+Select the Draw a marker button, and click anywhere on the map to place it.
 You will see a gray marker that is now part of your map.
 You can modify its properties, or delete it in the interactive pop-up.

 In the next section, we will introduce Mapshaper, another free online tool to convert and modify geospatial files.